 - agriculture (ammonia, VOC and particulate matter)

 The pollutants are carried by air currents and can change chemically and physically during transport.
-Ozone (summer smog) is produced from the precursor pollutants nitrogen oxides (NOx) and volatile organic compounds (VOCs).
-“Secondary” particulate matter can be formed from ammonia, VOCs, NOx and sulphur dioxide.
+Ozone (summer smog) is produced from the precursor pollutants nitrogen oxides (NOX) and volatile organic compounds (VOC).
+'Secondary' particulate matter can be formed from ammonia, VOC, NOX and sulphur dioxide.

 Emissions of most pollutants have fallen further since 2000.
-However, the reduction targets specified in the Federal Council’s Air Pollution Control Strategy 2009 have not been achieved to date, except for sulphur dioxide.
+However, the reduction targets specified in the Federal Council’s Air Pollution Control Strategy 2009 have not been achieved to date, except for sulphur dioxide and NMVOCs.

-- The source of the particulate matter emissions (PM10, PM2.5) is divided in almost equal parts between industry, transport and agriculture, and households to a lesser extent.
-PM10 emissions decreased by 12% between 2005 and 2016.
-The target is a reduction of 45% compared to 2005.
+- The source of the particulate matter emissions (PM10, PM2.5) is divided in almost equal parts between industry and transport and, to a lesser extent, agriculture and households.
+PM10 emissions decreased by 26% between 2005 and 2020.
+The target of PM10 is a reduction of 45% compared to 2005.
+However, PM2.5 emissions decreased by 45% since 2005.

-- Approximately half of the nitrogen oxide emissions are caused by transport.
-Total emissions decreased by 27% between 2005 and 2016.
+- Over half of the nitrogen oxide emissions are caused by transport.
+Total emissions decreased by 44% between 2005 and 2020.
 The target is a 50% reduction.

-- Over 50% of volatile organic compounds (VOCs) are produced by industry.
+- Concerning volatile organic compounds (VOC), 45% are produced by industry and 28% by agriculture (as at 2020).
 The target is a reduction of around 30% compared to 2005.
-To date, a reduction of 24% has been achieved.
+With a reduction of 41% to date, this has been achieved.

 Air quality in Switzerland has continued to improve since 2000 and holds up well in international comparison with similarly densely populated regions.
-For 9 out of 13 of the most important air pollutants for which the Ordinance on Air Pollution Control specifies ambient limit values, the levels throughout Switzerland are now below these limits.
+For most air pollutants for which the Ordinance on Air Pollution Control specifies ambient limit values, the levels throughout Switzerland are now below these limits.

-Excessive nitrogen inputs, two-thirds of which come from ammonia (NH3) emissions and one-third from NOx emissions, impact the environment to an extent that significantly exceeds the critical loads.
+Excessive nitrogen inputs, two-thirds of which come from ammonia (NH3) emissions and one-third from NOX emissions, impact the environment to an extent that significantly exceeds the critical loads.
+Suffering from nitrogen pollution above the critical level are:

 Excessive levels of particulate matter, ozone and nitrogen dioxide pose the greatest threat to health as they cause and exacerbate respiratory and cardiovascular diseases.
-According to a report entitled “Externe Kosten und Nutzen des Verkehrs in der Schweiz” (external costs and benefits of transport in Switzerland), the current state of the air resulted in around 2,200 premature deaths in Switzerland in 2015, including around 200 from lung cancer.
-Year on year, elevated air pollutant concentrations are responsible for over 1,800 hospital admissions due to cardio-vascular diseases and respiratory disorders and a total of 14,000 hospital days.
+According to a report on external costs and benefits of transport in Switzerland, the current state of the air led to around 2,300 premature deaths in 2018, including around 200 from lung cancer.
+Year on year, elevated air pollutant concentrations in Switzerland are responsible for over 1,800 hospital admissions due to cardio-vascular diseases and respiratory disorders and a total of 14,000 hospital days.

 High levels of nitrogen in the air cause widespread over-fertilisation of ecosystems.
 This causes a loss of biodiversity and contributes to the acidification of forest soil and is especially harmful for forests, species-rich meadows and grasslands, alpine pastures, and raised mires and fens.
 Numerous species that have adapted to low-nutrient habitats are, therefore, endangered as a result of over-fertilisation.
-Nearly all raised mires, almost 90% of forests, three-quarters of fens and one-third of all dry meadows are being adversely affected by nitrogen levels that exceed the critical value.
+In the soil, nitrogen can be transformed into climate-active nitrous oxide.

 In agriculture, air pollution (i.e. by ozone) can result in harvest losses of up to 15%.